Driver Education

 Autocross (AX)

 Autocross is an inexpensive and fun way to hone your skills and understand the dynamics of your car in a safe environment.
 Your goal is to learn to drive around a course in the shortest possible time.
 The course is laid out in a big empty parking lot and outlined by orange plastic cones.
 We emphasize safety, fun and speed.
 Top speeds are around 55 MPH with most cars running in second gear.
 Every run is timed electronically, with a 2-second penalty applied for each cone tipped over.
 You can measure your progress throughout the day and compare to other drivers and car models.
 Autocross is also a driver education class.
-Instructors are available (as allowed under Covid rules).
+Instructors are always available.

 HPDE